hphelion/documentation/network.howto.md

 ## Using the Windows PowerShell ## {#powershell}

-The HP Helion Cloud environment command-line interface (CLI) software for Windows PowerShell allows Windows users to manage their HP Helion Cloud services from the command line.
+The HP Helion Public Cloud environment command-line interface (CLI) software for Windows PowerShell allows Windows users to manage their HP Helion Public Cloud services from the command line.

-To use the [HP Helion Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.
+To use the [HP Helion Public Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.

 You need to install and use the CLI on a system configured to access the project associated with the network you want to work with.
 The installation instructions show how to configure the CLI to interact with a specific project.